-Situated on the second floor of Turner building in Turner 211 - Tel: 608590 withdrawn at the discretion of the Learning Resources Centre staff.
+Situated on the second floor of Turner building in Turner 211 - Tel: 608590

 As a student you will be able to take advantage of all the facilities the Centre has to offer.
 Facilities include Internet access, networked computers, black and white and colour photocopying for course related material.
 You are entitled to free membership of the library and you will be issued with a login code for the computer network.